KhronosGroup/Vulkan-Samples/samples/extensions/dynamic_rendering/dynamic_rendering_tutorial.md

 | Graphics pipeline creation references a `VkRenderPass` | Graphics pipeline creation references a `VkPipelineRenderingCreateInfoKHR` |
 | | |

-More detailed is provided in the sections that follow.
+More detail is provided in the sections that follow.

 ## Rendering Attachments